-Policy CP7 Conserving and Enhancing Valued Landscapes and Biodiversity
+Policy CP7 - Conserving and Enhancing Valued Landscapes and Biodiversity

-New development should conserve and enhance valued landscapes by:
+Where relevant to the proposal, new development should conserve and enhance valued landscapes by:

-- (a) Protecting in accordance with their significance the Suffolk Coast & Heaths Area of Outstanding Natural Beauty, and designated biodiversity sites, including the Special Protection Area/Ramsar/Site of Special Scientific Interest: - (b) Conserving and enhancing the landscape setting, landscape features and settlement pattern of the neighbourhood area; - (c) Conserving and enhancing the areas of historic local woodland in the Parish (as shown in Appendix 3); - (d) Where possible, conserving in situ known archaeological sites in the area and, where considered appropriate, based on relevant technical advice, undertaking a site survey based on this advice.
-Where such a survey reveals evidence of archaeological remains these should be recorded, or where possible conserved in situ based on the advice of the relevant technical body; - (e) Conserving and enhancing mature trees and hedgerows, or where removal is proposed as a last resort, offsetting by way of replacement planting of native species is provided elsewhere on site or within the neighbourhood plan area; - (f) Where new planting and landscaping is proposed it should use native species and be designed in such a way so as to ensure that it is suitable when considered in the wider local landscape, and where appropriate, links to existing woodland and hedgerows; - (g) Taking account of the impact of the development on significant views (see Appendix 4: Significant Views) and minimising any adverse impacts through a visual or other assessment where appropriate:

-CP7/1 Pin Mill viewed from the River Orwell

-CP7/2 The Butt and Oyster from the riverside looking east

-CP7/3 The Butt and Oyster from the riverside looking west

-CP7/4 Orwell viewed from above - Church Path

-CP7/5 Orwell Viewed from above - Page's Common

-CP7/6 Open fields looking south towards Harkstead
+- (a) protecting in accordance with their significance the Suffolk Coast & Heaths Area of Outstanding Natural Beauty, and designated biodiversity sites, including the Special Protection Area / Ramsar / Site of Special Scientific Interest; - (b) conserving and enhancing the landscape setting, landscape features and settlement pattern of the neighbourhood area; - (c) conserving and enhancing the areas of historic local woodland in the Parish (as shown in Appendix 3); - (d) where possible, conserving in situ known archaeological sites in the area and, where considered appropriate, based on relevant technical advice, undertaking a site survey based on this advice.
+Where such a survey reveals evidence of archaeological remains these should be recorded, or where possible conserved in situ based on the advice of the relevant technical body; - (e) conserving and enhancing mature trees and hedgerows, or where removal is proposed as a last resort, offsetting by way of replacement planting of native species is provided elsewhere on site or within the neighbourhood plan area; - (f) where new planting and landscaping is proposed, using native species and being designed in such a way so as to ensure that it is suitable when considered in the wider local landscape, and where appropriate, linking to existing woodland and hedgerows; - (g) minimising any adverse visual impacts of development in the Parish on these Significant Views (Appendix 4) through a visual or other assessment where appropriate: - CP7/1 Pin Mill viewed from the River Orwell - CP7/2 The Butt and Oyster from the riverside looking east - CP7/3 The Butt and Oyster from the riverside looking west - CP7/4 Orwell viewed from above Church Path - CP7/5 Orwell Viewed from above Page's Common - CP7/6 Open fields looking south towards Harkstead - (h) conserving existing landscape features such as trees, hedges, grassland and other landscape features as intrinsic parts of new development, which together afford the village a sense of enclosure; - (i) preserving the area's dark skies by minimising light pollution from internal and external lighting; - (j) seeking to minimise the encroachment of development into visually exposed landscapes and where development is proposed on the edge of the village, enhancing views of the settlement edge from the surrounding countryside.
+New development should not lead to inappropriate incursion into the surrounding countryside by reason of its siting, design, materials or use of landscaping; and by